 Explore this subject in more detail in our step-by-step guide to applying for e-Residency

 How long does it take to become an Estonian e-resident?

-The e-Residency application processing is in the hands of the Estonian Police and Border Guard, who will contact you by email once your application is approved at their discretion.
-There are very few specific requirements for Estonian e-Residency; however, a clean criminal record is a prerequisite.
+The e-Residency application processing is in the hands of the Estonian Police and Border Guard, who will contact you by email once your application is approved.
+There are very few specific requirements for Estonian e-Residency; however, a clean criminal record is required